RasmusRPaulsen/DTUImageAnalysis/exercises/ex3-PixelwiseOperations/readme.md

     return img_as_ubyte(img_out)
 ```

+### Exercise 6

+Test your `histogram_stretch` on the `vertebra.png` image.
+Show the image before and after the histogram stretching.
+What changes do you notice in the image?
+Are the important structures more visible?

 # Non-linear pixel value mapping

 The goal is to implement and test a function that performs a $\gamma$-mapping of pixel values: